richardartoul/folder-monitor/README.md

 #### Unit Tests

-First, I wrote a few simple unit tests that simply make sure the renaming behavior and regex for identifying improperly named files work properly.
+I wrote a few simple unit tests that verify that each Clojure function is doing what its supposed to, including the regular expressions.
 These tests are written in Clojure and can be executed using Leiningen as described below.

 #### Stress Tests

-Second, I wanted to stress test the application and make sure that it would handle large numbers of files being added to the monitored folder at once.
-I decided to implement this test using a bash script because I didn't want users to have to use Clojure/Leiningen to run this test.
-Also, Bash lends itself nicely to this type of test.
+I wanted to stress test the application and make sure that it would handle large numbers of files being added to the monitored folder at once.
+I decided to implement these tests using Bash / PowerShell scripts because I was testing several different libraries in different languages, and I wanted the tests to be language/technology independent.

-The bash script [file_overload.sh](test/test_files/file_overload.sh) copies a small (11kb) test image file into the monitored folder x number of times in rapid succession (I tested it up to x = 2000).
+The bash script [file_overload.sh](test/test_files/file_overload.sh) copies three test files (an image, a word document, and a video) into the monitored folder X number of times in rapid succession.
+This script also creates a folder inside the monitored folder, and then copies the test files into that folder X times as well.
+This makes sure that the application can properly detect a new folder being created, and add it to the list of folders that are being watched (most filesystem event libraries do not provide this feature out of the box so I take care of it at an application level).

 The companion script [file_overload_test.sh](test/test_files/file_overload.sh) checks to see if all the files were properly renamed, prints a test success/failure result, and then removes the test files from the folder.

-These two scripts were originally implemented as one script, however, I split them into two separate scripts due to incompatibilities between different operating systems.
-For example, including them as one script worked fine on Linux because the filesystem events are properly supported, however, on OSX the Java Watch Service will sometimes have to fall back on polling (it does so gracefully and silently) and there was no easy way to wait until the folder-monitor application had properly renamed all the files before running the portion of the script that checks the folder.
-With the two scripts as separate files, the developer can use the first script to bombard the folder with many new files, and then once they've determined a sufficient amount of time has passed for folder-monitor to rename all the files (a few milliseconds in most cases), execute the companion script to make sure all the files were properly renamed and then perform automatical cleanup (removal of the test files).
+The two bash scripts above work for Linux and OSX.
+For windows, I wrote a simple PowerShell script that does the same thing that file_overload.sh does, but I did not write an equivalent to file_overload_test in PowerShell.
+After the files have been copied into the folder in Windows using the PowerShell script, the renaming has to be manually verified.

 ### Running Tests